Title IX (Sexual Assault, Harassment and Misconduct)

 Any student, employee or applicant for employment or admission to the University who believes that she or he has been discriminated against on the basis of sex, in violation of Title IX, or has been a victim of sexual assault, sexual harassment or other sexual misconduct, may file a complaint with the Title IX Coordinator or Deputy Coordinator designated below.
 The Title IX Coordinator or Deputy Coordinator will assist the complainant in identifying the appropriate University policy (with its grievance procedure) to resolve the complaint in a prompt and equitable manner.
 The Title IX Coordinator or Deputy Coordinator may consult with other St. Catherine administrators, as needed, to resolve the complaint in the most effective manner.

-The Title IX Coordinator is supported by two Deputy Title IX Coordinators, who are knowledgeable and trained in state and federal laws that apply to matters of sexual assault, sexual harassment or other sexual misconduct, as well as University policy and procedure.
+The Title IX Coordinator is supported by one Deputy Title IX Coordinator, knowledgeable and trained in state and federal laws that apply to matters of sexual assault, sexual harassment or other sexual misconduct, as well as University policy and procedure.

 *The University does not admit men to its baccalaureate programs in the College for Women.